 To register for the retreat, please call William Black Lodge at 828.669.6314, Monday through Thursday, 9AM to 2PM Eastern.
 They will have several questions for you, and will offer you the option of a private room or a shared room.
 You may choose to pay the full registration cost when you register, or half at registration and half by September 1.
 If you are coming to the retreat with a friend or partner, please provide their name when you register.
 If you would prefer a shared room but are not planning to attend with someone you know, we will try to pair you with a compatible roomie and you can make a new friend.
 There is also a small cabin just behind the lodge that can accommodate several people, if some friends want to come together (please ask folks at William Black for more details when you call).

-The trend lines look good at the moment in the United States, and we are hopeful that they will be even better by October.
+The trend lines look good at the moment in the United States, with cases decreasing each week.
+We are hopeful that they will be even better by May.
 We are watching closely for news, though, and will prioritize safety, and will follow federal and state guidelines for the sake of everyone’s health.
 If there is a significant spike in cases, we will of course cancel the retreat, with full refunds.
-With everyone’s safety in mind, we are only making the retreat available to people who are fully vaccinated, and will keep the retreat attendance to not more than forty people, at the most.
+With everyone’s safety in mind, we are only making the retreat available to people who are fully vaccinated, and will keep the retreat attendance to between thirty and forty people, at the most.
 All leaders, lodge staff and participants will be vaccinated.
 When you call to register, you will be asked the date of your final vaccination shot.
 This is part of our commitment to community care.

 Spring in the Mountains